cryptiddddd/music-proxy-api/readme.md

 read-only access to generic song data.

+a user must have a spotify account to use this service. they may register at "/register", and authenticate with spotify. then they may use my various endpoints !

-documentation in progress... working on user-friendly docs on wormboy3.
+documentation in progress... working on user-friendly docs.

 ## notes to self